RESEARCH STARTER

 People

-According to the US Census Bureau, Carson City had a population of 58,130 in 2022, of which the majority—64.3 percent—was White.
-People of Hispanic or Latino origin made up about 25 percent of the population.
-Small percentages of the population were African American (2.1 percent), American Indian or Alaskan Native (2.1 percent), Asian American (2.7 percent), or of multiracial heritage (10.5 percent).
+According to the US Census Bureau American Community Survey (ACS), Carson City had a population of 58,364 in 2023, of which the majority—63.2 percent—was White.
+People of Hispanic or Latino origin made up about 25.9 percent of the population.
+Small percentages of the population were African American (1.9 percent), American Indian or Alaskan Native (1.5 percent), Asian American (2.6 percent), or of multiracial heritage (12.7 percent).

 Carson City derives its culture from its colorful roots as an Old West town.
 Many citizens identify closely with the city's early ranchers and miners as well as the cowboy persona of the West.
 Western and historical-themed civic events are popular, such as the annual state fair.
-This devotion to history can be also seen in the city's annual Carson City Rendezvous, which celebrates the city's Western heritage.
-Events typically include a Dutch oven cook-off; traditional American Indian dancing and drumming; traditional fiddle, banjo, and accordion music; and a reenactment of the famed Pony Express.
-Billed as "living history," the event also features demonstrations of skills from nineteenth-century life, including how to throw knives, create fire with flint and steel, and load a rifle.
+This devotion to history can be also seen in the city's annual Carson City Frontier Days.
+While modernized in many ways, the event includes an antique tractor show and has previously had rodeos, canoe races, and other western shows.

 There is also a small Basque population in Carson City, and every September a Basque Festival is hosted to celebrate the Basque culture.
 (The Basques derive from a region of southwestern France and northeastern Spain.)
 The Basque population is also represented in the Pueblo de Nevada portion of the Carson City Rendezvous.